 Ed: Engine appears to be a Sachs of around 50cc.
 Mfg early postwar, possibly as late as 1954 but more likely c1947

-If you have a query about Meyra Invalid Carriages, or have some information to add about these classic German machines, please contact us
+If you have a query or information about Meyra vehicles please contact us